-India’s Election Commission rejects accusations of bias
+India's Election Commission responds to criticism of bias from the Bharatiya Janata Party

 NEW DELHI – India’s Election Commission has said, in a press conference held Thursday, that it is not afraid of any political party and dismissed allegations of bias saying it is committed to ensuring “free, fair and peaceful” elections in the last leg of voting in India's national elections.